SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/249-how-do-i-use-my-creavite-co-key.md

 title: How do I use my Creavite.co key?
 ---

-# How do I use my Creavite.co key?

 ## Redeeming the key

 Redeeming keys (aka coupons) is really quite simple, however it does vary a bit depending on the product in question.